 Pycnogenol is the trademarked name of a substance extracted from the French maritime pine bark.
 It is rich in elastin, antioxidants, and collagen, and is ideal for treating dry, aging skin.
 The active ingredients in this extract can also be found in grape seed, witch hazel bark, and peanut skin.
 These ingredients are responsible for the characteristic skin benefits of pycnogenol.

 What Are The Benefits Of Pycnogenol For Skin?

 1. May Help Reverse Signs Of Premature Aging

 In a study, 20 postmenopausal women were asked to consume 75 mg of pycnogenol every day for 12 weeks.
-The participants observed better skin hydration and elasticity by the end of the period.
-Pycnogenol supplementation is found to reduce the signs of aging.
+The participants observed better skin hydration and elasticity by the end of the study period (1).
+Pycnogenol supplementation was found to reduce the signs of aging.

 Pycnogenol may also promote the synthesis of collagen and hyaluronic acid.
-Reduced collagen levels are known to cause wrinkles.
-Research suggests that hyaluronic acid can retain skin moisture and help delay the aging signs.
+Reduced collagen levels are known to cause wrinkles (2).
+Research suggests that hyaluronic acid can retain skin moisture and help delay the aging signs (3).

 2. May Help Reduce Pigmentation

-As per research, pycnogenol may help reduce skin hyperpigmentation caused due to exposure to UV radiation.
+As per research, pycnogenol may help reduce skin hyperpigmentation caused by exposure to UV radiation (4).
 It works by fighting free radicals, which otherwise break down the proteins responsible for maintaining your skin’s hue and elasticity.

-Pycnogenol also enhances and accelerates the process of cell regeneration and replication.
+Pycnogenol also enhances and accelerates the process of cell regeneration and replication (4).
 This compound is also believed to soften rough skin, soothe inflamed skin, and potentially reduce skin cancer risk.
 However, more research is warranted in this regard.

 3. May Help Heal Wounds

 An animal study showcased the wound-healing abilities of pycnogenol.
-The compound was found to accelerate wound healing and reduce the appearance of scars.
+The compound was found to accelerate wound healing and reduce the appearance of scars (5).
 However, more research is warranted to further understand the mechanism here.